myresearch-ai/CarND-Traffic-Sign-Classifier-Project/README.md

 Conclusion
 ---

 This goal of this project was to build a German traffic sign classifier using classic deep convolutional neural networks.
 Granted the success of LeNet-5, we used LeNet-5 as the foundational architecture to build our classifier model.
-The model demonstrated superior performance in classifying random German traffic signs extracted from the web.
-Future improvements could clonsider the use of techniques to regularize model's training.
-Earlier we noted that the model had scored an accuracy higher than the final reported, we could apply callbacks such as early stopping to aide in settling for a model at its optimum during training.
-Other techniques could involve transfer learning, whereby we could use a pretrained image model such as the VGG models and only fine tune output layers to fit to our application.
-There are a host of other techniques that we could consider but in the meantime, our current implemetation showcased impressive performance as is.
+The model demonstrated impressive performance in classifying random German traffic signs extracted from the web.
+Future improvements could consider the use of callbacks to perform helpful actions such as early stopping to train more optimal models.
+Earlier we noted that the model had scored an accuracy higher than the final reported score, early stopping could have been useful.
+Other techniques could involve transfer learning, whereby we could use a scaled pre-trained image classifier such as the VGG models and only adapt the output layers to fit to our application.
+There are a host of other techniques that we could consider such as the use of genetic algorithms for model optimization but in the meantime, our current implemetation perfromed fairly well.

 References & Credits
 ---